 Need Legal Advice?
 Contact Our Law Firm to Learn About Your Legal Options.

 The Law Offices of Blaine Barrilleaux is dedicated to helping those involved in an automobile accident.
 With our legal guidance, you can trust our team to help you with your claim.

 While many accident cases are often handled between insurance companies, there are cases when legal action may be necessary.
-If this is the case, it’s essential to have an experienced car accident lawyer to handle the legal aspects of your claim.
+If this is the case, it’s essential to have an injury lawyer for car accidents handle the legal aspects of your claim.
 Our team is available to answer any questions or concerns pertaining to your accident.